Healthdirect Free Australian health advice you can count on.

 What’s the safest way to defrost frozen breast milk?

-If you have frozen breast milk, the safest way to defrost it is in the fridge.
-If you don’t have time and your baby is hungry, you can defrost the EBM in a jug of warm water or under a running tap.
+The safest way to defrost frozen breast milk is in the fridge.
+If you don’t have time you can defrost the expressed breast milk in a jug of warm water.

 What’s the best way to feed my baby expressed breast milk?

-A bottle is the easiest way to offer EBM to a young baby.
-Sterilise a baby bottle and teat and offer the EBM when they are showing hunger signs and are keen to feed.
+A bottle is the easiest way to offer expressed breast milk to a young baby.
+Sterilise the baby bottle and teat and offer the expressed breast milk when they are ready to feed.

 How do I clean my expressing equipment?